cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 we are only interested in `title` and `extract`.
-But your program can do better than operating on a dictionary: Using [dataclasses](https://docs.python.org/3/library/dataclasses.html) from the standard library, you can define fully-featured data types in a concise and straightforward manner.
+But your program can do better than operating on a dictionary: Using [dataclasses](https://docs.python.org/3/library/dataclasses.html) from the standard library, you can define a fully-featured data type in a concise and straightforward manner.
 Let's define a `wikipedia.Page` type for our
 application: